jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > __--- Milic Capek, The philosophical impact of contemporary physics__

-> The path of true learning is a stew with rocks not roses.
+> The path of true learning is a strewn with rocks not roses.
 >
 > __--- Mortimer Adler__